gnodi/contextor/README.md

 ```

 ### Get a value in the current context
-You can get a value of the current context.
+You can get a value of the current context:
 ```js
 contextor.get('foo');
 ```